XDWiki/XDWiki.github.io/pages/bootstrap.md

 ## Bootstrap Themes

-Information about the component or plug-in along with basic examples and some markup/code
+Information about the bootstrap themes along with basic examples and some markup/code